Carro Armato P.43

+The P.43 Bis was a proposed Italian heavy tank designed in April 1943.
+It was created as a direct continuation and replacement to the P26/40 tank; however only a prototype was manufactured at the end of the summer of 1943.
+The official Italian designation was carro armato ("armoured vehicle") P.43 Bis.
+The designation "P" means pesante ("heavy").

 Features

 The P43 or P 30/43 was developed by FIAT and Ansaldo simultaneously with the P26/40, of which it was supposed to be a heavier version.
-The vehicle was planned to have weighed 30 tons and would have mounted an engine of 420 hp.
+The vehicle was planned to have weighed at least 30 tons and would have mounted an engine of 420 hp.
 The gun was the same as the P.26 - the 75/34 mm cannon.
 While it was still in the design phase, it was proposed to use the 90/42 gun derived from anti-aircraft Cannone da 90/53, or the 105/25 mm cannon mounted on the Semovente da 105/25 instead.

 P43 bis

-A photograph of P43 as a wooden model exists (probably on a smaller scale) along with other models of P40 and P43 bis, 30 tons with cannon that looks like it could be a lighter version of the 90/53 piece.
-In the same picture, there is a model of a German Panther version slightly smaller and with what is likely a 90/53 cannon, that the Germanic part stigmatized as a plagiarism of the Panther tank that Italy had received blueprints for the production in license.
-It seems that this model has received the abbreviation P43 bis (perhaps for the observed inability to get quickly to the production of the P43 with a piece of 90 mm).
+A photograph of the P43 as a wooden mockup exists along with other models of P40 and P43 bis, 30 tons with cannon that looks like it could be a lighter version of the 90/53 piece.
+In the same picture, there is a model of a German Panther version slightly smaller equipped with what appears to be a 90/53 cannon.
+It is possible that the German part stigmatized the P43 as a plagiarism of the Panther tank (that Italy had received blueprints for the production in license).
+It seems that this model has received the abbreviation P43 bis (perhaps for the observed inability to quickly get to the production of the P43 with a piece of 90 mm cannon).

-This overlap of studies can be originated either by news from the Russian front on the new Soviet medium tank T-34/85 of 32 tons and with 85 mm cannon derived from the anti-aircraft gun either the availability of data and drawings of the German Panther.
+This overlap of studies can be originated either by news from the Russian front on the new Soviet medium tank T-34/85 of 32 tons and with 85 mm cannon (derived from the anti-aircraft gun) or by the availability of data and drawings of the German Panther.

-According to various publications the engines should have been these:
+According to various publications the engines were listed as: